 Given the evolving national security threat landscape, DHS/FEMA has evaluated the national risk profile and set priorities that help inform appropriate allocation of scarce security dollars.
-In assessing the national risk profile for FY 2022, six priority areas attract the most concern.
-Due to the unique threats that the nation faces in 2022, DHS/FEMA has determined that recipients should allocate a total of 30 percent of their SHSP and UASI award funds across these six priority areas.
-As indicated below, four of the priorities have minimum spend requirements totaling 12 percent of SHSP and UASI awards.
-Recipients will have the flexibility to allocate the remaining 18 percent across the priorities.
-The following are the six priority areas for FY 2022, along with the minimum corresponding percentage of SHSP and UASI funds that each recipient will be required to allocate:
+In assessing the national risk profile for FY 2023, six National Priority Areas pose the most concern.
+Due to the unique threats that the nation faces in 2023, DHS/FEMA has determined that recipients should allocate a total of 30% of their SHSP and UASI award funds across these six priority areas.
+As indicated below, five of the priorities have minimum spend requirements totaling 15% of SHSP and UASI awards.
+Recipients will have the flexibility to allocate the remaining 15% across the priorities.
+The following are the six priority areas for FY 2023, along with the minimum corresponding percentage of SHSP and UASI funds that each recipient will be required to allocate:

-- 1. Enhancing the protection of soft targets/crowded places 3 percent - 2.
-Enhancing information and intelligence sharing and analysis 3 percent - 3.
-Combating domestic violent extremism 3 percent - 4.
-Enhancing cybersecurity no minimum percent - 5.
-Enhancing community preparedness and resilience 3 percent

-6. Enhancing election security - no minimum percent
+- 1) Enhancing the protection of soft targets/crowded places 3% - 2) Enhancing information and intelligence sharing and analysis 3% - 3) Combating domestic violent extremism 3% - 4) Enhancing cybersecurity no minimum percent - 5) Enhancing community preparedness and resilience 3% - 6) Enhancing election security 3%

-Additional information about these priority areas and how they relate to achieving anti-terrorism capabilities is included in Section D.10.b.II of this NOFO.
-Failure by a recipient to propose investments and projects that align with the priority areas and spending requirements will result in a recipient having a portion of their SHSP and UASI funds (up to 30 percent) placed on hold until they provide projects that sufficiently align to the National Priority Areas, and total at least the minimum percentages per National Priority Area priority area (as applicable) and overall 30 percent of total SHSP and UASI funds.
+Additional information about these priority areas and how they relate to achieving antiterrorism capabilities is included in Section D.11.b.III of this NOFO.
+Failure by a recipient to propose investments and projects that align with the priority areas and spending requirements will result in a recipient having a portion of their SHSP and UASI funds (up to 30%) placed on hold until they provide projects that sufficiently align to the National Priority Areas, and total at least the minimum percentages per National Priority Area (as applicable) and overall 30% of total SHSP and UASI funds.

-A state or high-risk urban area must allocate the remaining 70 percent of their funding to gaps identified through their Threat and Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Review (SPR) process.
+A state or high-risk urban area must allocate the remaining 70% of their funding to addressing capability gaps (e.g., building/sustaining capability and/or closing capability gaps) identified through their Threat and Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Review (SPR) process.